diciws/iBomb/README.md

-# Bomber
+# iBomb
-Bomber is a 2D Flat Game in Javascript, place a Bomb and destroy Chests in your World
+iBomb is a 2D Flat Game in Javascript, place a Bomb and destroy Chests in your World

 The aim is to destroy all Chests.